-On behalf of the European Financial Reporting Advisory Group (EFRAG), I am responding to the Request for Views Trustees' Review of Structure and Effectiveness: Issues for the Review (RfV) of July 2015.
+On behalf of the European Financial Reporting Advisory Group (EFRAG), I am responding to the Request for Views Trustees' Review of Structure and Effectiveness: Issues for the Review (the 'RfV') of July 2015.
 We welcome the opportunity to share our suggestions and observations on the structure and effectiveness of the Foundation.

-Our letter is addressing the issues in relation to the primary strategic goals 1 to 3: development of a single set of standards; global adoption of standards and consistency of application and implementation (Questions 1 to 6 in the Request for Views).
-We do not deal with governance and financing issues which are covered by questions 7 to 14 as these issues have already been considered by the European Commission in its report on the Evaluation of the IAS Regulation of June 2015.
+Our letter addresses the issues in relation to the primary strategic goals 1 to 3: development of a single set of standards, global adoption of standards, and consistency of application and implementation (Questions 1 to 6 in the RfV).
+We do not deal with governance and financing issues, which are covered by Questions 7 to 14 of the RfV, as these issues have been addressed by the European Commission in its letter to the IFRS Foundation of 1 December 2015.

-EFRAG believes the IFRS Foundation/IASB should not extent the scope of its standard-setting activities by developing standards for the public sector or the not-for-profit sector since such activities would require substantial additional resources as well as different knowledge, expertise and capacity.
+EFRAG considers that the IFRS Foundation/IASB should not extent the scope of its standard-setting activities by developing standards for the public sector or the not-for-profit sector, since such activities would require substantial additional resources, as well as different knowledge, expertise and capacity.

-Furthermore EFRAG is of the view that. although IASB's primary focus should remain financial reporting, it is important that the IASB is fully aware of the developments across the whole range of corporate reporting and can take steps, if and when appropriate, to maintain the relevance of IFRS within the corporate reporting debate.
+Furthermore, EFRAG is of the view that, although the IASB's focus should remain financial reporting, the Trustees should ensure that the IFRS Foundation is at the forefront in terms of vision and consistency of all reporting developments, so as to maintain and enhance the relevance of financial reporting under IFRS in the wider corporate reporting arena.

-EFRAG acknowledges the importance of the IFRS Foundation itself continuing to develop and maintain an IFRS Taxonomy in order to control the quality of the Taxonomy and the use of the "IFRS" brand name.
-However EFRAG is very much supportive of the Trustees' statement that Taxonomy considerations should not dictate the standard-setting process.
-EFRAG also welcomes the IASB's shift to focus more on the Taxonomy itself, leaving the development of the appropriate computer language/software to somebody else.
+EFRAG acknowledges the importance of the IFRS Foundation, itself continuing to develop and maintain an IFRS Taxonomy, in order to control the quality of the Taxonomy and the use of the 'IFRS' brand name.
+However, EFRAG is highly supportive of the Trustees' statement that Taxonomy considerations should not dictate the standard-setting process.
+EFRAG also welcomes the IASB's shift to focus more on the Taxonomy itself, leaving the development of the appropriate computer language/ software to a different entity.

 EFRAG also calls on the Trustees to examine and reconsider the effectiveness of its due process oversight.
-A due process oversight addressing also the substance of the complaints will be a major step forward in building the buy-in of the various jurisdictions around the world.
+A due process oversight which also addresses the substance of the complaints would be a major step forward in building the buy-in of the various jurisdictions around the world.

-We would also like to emphasize that in EFRAG's view, Post-implementation Reviews should now be regarded as a useful tool in IASB's Research activities, helping identify what works and what is in need for improvement in current practice, regardless of the date at which a standard has been issued.
-Standards with many interpretation or clarification requests tend to qualify as candidates for Post-Implementation Reviews.
-At the time a Post-Implementation Review is completed, the IASB should communicate on its action plan to provide improvement where needed and discuss the level of priority the related standard setting efforts should receive.
+We would also like to emphasise that, in EFRAG's view, Post-Implementation Reviews should now be regarded as a useful tool in the IASB's research activities, helping to identify what works and what needs to be improved in current practice, regardless of the date at which a standard has been issued.
+Standards with many interpretations or clarification requests tend to qualify as candidates for Post-Implementation Reviews.
+At the time a Post-Implementation Review is completed, the IASB should communicate on its action plan to provide improvement where needed and discuss the level of priority the related standard-setting efforts should receive.